 The storied Bobo Holloman had no idea what life held for him when he was helping his father, a Georgia truck farmer, haul produce back and fourth between Florida and Georgia as a young boy.
 Having to drop out of high school after one year to help keep the family together was not in the plan.
-In 1940 when Bobo was 17 the family moved from their home in Thomaston, GA to Athens, GA in hopes of a better life and Holloman met his wife to be, Nan Stevens, and they were married on January 24, 1942, shortly before Bobo would be inducted into the United States Navy, where he would serve until his discharge in December, 1945.
+In 1940, when Bobo was 17, the family moved from their home in Thomaston, GA to Athens, GA in hopes of a better life and Holloman met his wife to be, Nan Stevens, and they were married on January 24, 1942, shortly before Bobo was be inducted into the United States Navy, where he served until his discharge in December, 1945.

 Bobo had played sandlot baseball as a youth and while in the Navy he had pitched for his base's team.
-As a 23 year old in 1946 he decided to make a run at the professional game and wound up with the Moultrie Packers of the class D Georgia-Florida League.
+As a 23-year-old in 1946 he decided to make a run at the professional game and wound up with the Moultrie Packers of the class D Georgia-Florida League.
 His first stop of many on his way to his night of fame.
-Bobo would have an All-Star season for the Moultrie club, going 20-5 with a 2.33 ERA while pitching 216 innings.
-Not only did Bobo have a big year on the mound, his wife gave birth to their only child, a son Gary, on July 4, 1946.
-Six weeks later Bobo would celebrate his son's first trip to the ball park by pitching and winning the game and also belting a home run.
+Bobo had an All-Star season for the Moultrie club, going 20-5 with a 2.33 ERA while pitching 216 innings.
+Not only did Bobo have a big year on the mound, his wife gave birth to their only child, a son Gary, on July 4th.
+Six weeks later Bobo celebrated his son's first trip to the ballpark by pitching and winning the game and also belting a home run.

-Fast-forwarding several years to 1953, which is a lot of games, teams and leagues, we find Holloman, now a 29 year old veteran of several minor league seasons has earned a spot on the mound staff of the St. Louis Browns in 1953.
+Fast-forwarding several years to 1953, which is a lot of games, teams and leagues, we find Holloman, now a 29-year-old veteran of several minor league seasons has earned a spot on the mound staff of the St. Louis Browns in 1953.
 Bobo was used in relief early in the season with the exception of a couple of starts in games that were washed away by rain.
-A strong hurler with lots of confidence, he hounded manager Marty Marion into giving him another start on May 6 and Marion obliged.
-Before 2,473 fans in St. Louis on a wet and unpleasant night, Holloman no-hit the Philadelphia Athletics 6-0 and also contributed three RBIs with his only two major league hits ever.
-After the fifth inning in a gesture believed to be unprecedented, Browns owner Bill Veeck announced that rain checks would be honored at a future Browns game as a reward to the fans who had ventured out on such a foul night, Needless to say, the fans attending received a double reward that evening.
+A strong hurler with lots of confidence, he hounded manager Marty Marion into giving him another start on May 6th and Marion obliged.
+Before 2,473 fans in St. Louis on a wet and unpleasant night, Holloman no-hit the Philadelphia Athletics 6-0, and also contributed three RBIs with his only two major league hits ever.
+After the 5th inning, in a gesture believed to be unprecedented, Browns owner Bill Veeck announced that rain checks would be honored at a future Browns game as a reward to the fans who had ventured out on such a foul night, Needless to say, the fans attending received a double reward that evening.

-Bill Veeck gives one of the best accounts of what happened in an excerpt from his autobiography Veeck -- As In Wreck.
+Veeck gives one of the best accounts of what happened in an excerpt from his autobiography Veeck - As In Wreck:

-Thus, this made Holloman, the only pitcher in the modern era to throw a no-hitter in his first start.
-Bobo's feat was the only no-hitter in the majors in 1953 and the first in Browns history since Bob Groom tossed one in 1917.
-Although it is looked on as a historical anomaly, it has given Bobo the legendary status in franchise history comparable to that of the midget Eddie Gaedel and the one armed outfielder Pete Gray.
+Thus, this made Holloman the only pitcher in the modern era to throw a no-hitter in his first start.
+Bobo's feat was the only no-hitter in the majors in 1953 and the first in Browns history since Bob Groom had tossed one in 1917.
+Although it is looked on as a historical anomaly, it has given Bobo the legendary status in franchise history comparable to that of the midget Eddie Gaedel and the one-armed outfielder Pete Gray.
 Unfortunately, Holloman went from a big league celebrity to the limbo of the lower minors in one year.
 He was ineffective in subsequent starts and by July had a record of 3-7.
-The right-hander was sold to the Toronto Maple Leafs of the International League on July 23, 1953 for $7,500 and a year later was out of baseball after a nine season run that showed a 118-80 record with a 3.57 ERA in the minors and a one year stint in the majors at 3-7 with a 5.23 ERA.
+The right-hander was sold to the Toronto Maple Leafs of the International League on July 23rd for $7,500 and a year later was out of baseball after a nine-season run that showed a 118-80 record with a 3.57 ERA in the minors and a one-year stint in the majors at 3-7 with a 5.23 ERA.

 Bill James created a formula to calculate how likely a pitcher is to pitch a no-hitter.
 Based on that formula, Holloman was the second least likely pitcher in major league history to pitch his no-hitter.
 Lack of control was obviously Bobo's big nemesis as he went down in history as the only pitcher to throw a no-hitter and never see another Major League season.
 See Expected No-Hitters.